 EMPLOYEES WILL NEED TO CLEAN WORKSPACES

-Following the Flashes Safe Eight principles, and as part of the university’s reopening plan, custodial staff have and continue to systematically clean buildings, classrooms and of spaces.
+Following the Flashes Safe Eight principles, and as part of the university’s reopening plan, custodial staff have and continue to systematically clean buildings, classrooms and office spaces.
 If you have work materials or personal items on the surfaces in your office, those areas are not cleaned.
 You will need to clean those areas yourself before you use them.

-Our custodial staff continue to clean all spaces that are accessible to employees as well as the public.
+Our custodial staff continues to clean all spaces that are accessible to employees as well as the public.
 These spaces include but are not limited to waiting rooms, seating areas in corridors, conference rooms and bathrooms.
 In classrooms, instructors are responsible for cleaning their workspace (e.g., podium, keyboard, camera, table).
 Supplies are available at the entrance to each classroom for student use.

 All of the office suites have cleaning supplies available for employee use.
-If you work on the Kent campus and do not want your office cleaned by custodial staff, then contact Todd Burdette at tburdet @kent.edu (mailto:tburdet @kent.edu) to opt out of any custodial staff cleaning.
+If you work on the Kent Campus and do not want your office cleaned by custodial staff, contact Todd Burdette at tburdet @kent.edu (mailto:tburdet @kent.edu) to opt out of any custodial staff cleaning.
 Employees managing reception counters will need to clean the counter/high-touch surfaces after each guest.
 Employees who share spaces that are not accessible to the public (e.g., break rooms, copy rooms, supply rooms) are expected to sanitize contact areas in these spaces after each use.

-Disinfecting wipes are available through Flashtrack.
+Disinfecting wipes are available through Flash Track.

-If you need disinfecting wipes for your office area, please order them through Flashtrack.
+If you need disinfecting wipes for your office area, please order them through Flash Track.

 HOW DO I ORDER CLEANING SUPPLIES FOR THE CLASSROOMS IN MY COLLEGE?